-Some entities eligible to receive tax-deductible charitable contributions may not be listed in Exempt Organizations Select Check (Publication 78 data).
+Some entities eligible to receive tax-deductible charitable contributions may not be listed in Tax Exempt Organization Search (Pub.
+78 data).

 Churches and certain affiliated organizations

-Exempt Organizations Select Check (Pub.
+Tax Exempt Organization Search (Pub.
 78 data) is based on information received in applications seeking recognition of exemption under Internal Revenue Code section 501(c)(3).
 Churches, their integrated auxiliaries, conventions or associations of churches, and public charities whose annual gross receipts are normally not more than $5,000 may be treated as tax-exempt without filing an application.
 Also, many churches are included in group exemptions (see below).
-Thus, they may not be listed in EO Select Check (Pub.
+Thus, they may not be listed in Tax Exempt Organization Search (Pub.
 78 data).

 Group exemption subordinate organizations

-Subordinate units that are included in group exemption letters are not listed separately in EO Select Check (Pub.
+Subordinate units that are included in group exemption letters are not listed separately in Tax Exempt Organization Search (Pub.
 78 data).
 However, the listing for the central organization indicates that contributions to subordinate units covered by the group exemption are also deductible.
 For more information about group exemption requirements and procedures, see Publication 4573, Group Exemptions.